-In accordance with our agreements with the Innovation Authority, we are eligible to participate in various programs under which we have received and are eligible to receive research and development grants for financing research and development projects in Israel pursuant to the provisions of The Encouragement of Industrial Research and Development Law, 1984.
-We are also participating in a grant research program of the European Union, Horizon 2020, from which we received an initial grant of \$0.4 million in 2016.
+We participate in various programs under which we have received and are eligible to receive research and development grants for financing research and development projects in Israel, pursuant to the provisions of The Encouragement of Industrial Research and Development Law, 1984.
+We are also participating in grant research programs of the European Union, Horizon 2020.
 With respect to some of our funding programs, we are obligated to pay royalties from the revenues derived from products developed within the framework of such programs.
 However, most of our programs are non-royalty bearing programs.